Virgin of Candelaria: In the Americas and Philippines

 The cult of the Virgin of Candelaria swept America due to the emigration of Canarians.
 They brought the devotion as a symbol of their culture, somewhat similar to the diffusion of the cult of Saint Patrick by Irish emigrants.
 On the other hand, the Candelaria image brought to the Philippines has a white image with a child.

-She is widely venerated in South America and the Caribbean, where she is the patroness of Oruro and La Paz (Bolivia), Medellín (Colombia) (which was founded as Villa de Nuestra Señora de La Candelaria de Medellín), Mayagüez (Puerto Rico) (which was founded as Nuestra Señora de la Candelaria de Mayagüez), and Manatí (Puerto Rico) (which was founded as Iglesia de Nuestra Señora de la Candelaria y San Matías).
+She is widely venerated in South America and the Caribbean, where she is the patroness of Oruro and La Paz (Bolivia),Cartagena de Indias and Medellín (both in Colombia) (Medellín was founded as Villa de Nuestra Señora de La Candelaria de Medellín), Mayagüez (Puerto Rico) (which was founded as Nuestra Señora de la Candelaria de Mayagüez), and Manatí (Puerto Rico) (which was founded as Iglesia de Nuestra Señora de la Candelaria y San Matías).

 In the Cathedral of San Fernando of Texas (the oldest Catholic cathedral in the United States) is a replica of the Virgin of Candelaria, which is a facsimile of that venerated in the Canary Islands.
 This is because the city of San Antonio was founded by Canarians.

 In the Philippines, she is the patroness of Western Visayas and Negros Occidental, and a white version with a child is found in the Jaro Cathedral in Iloilo City: it is either of local heavenly origin since its discovery was miraculous being found floating in a river, changing in weight and growing in size or it may be brought by the Spanish immigrants during Spanish colonial rule in the Philippines.
 Her feast is celebrated every February 2 with pageantry where the Fiesta queen is chosen from prominent Spanish-Filipino families in the district of Jaro.
 The image and statue is located atop the cathedral and is the only Marian statue crowned by pope and saint in the Philippines, during the visit of Pope John Paul II.

 The first church of Dilao (now the District of Paco in Manila) was initially dedicated to the Virgen de Candelaria, until its Parish was named to San Fernando.
 Until now, the Virgin is considered the secondary patroness and attributions are manifested throughout the post war church structure.
 She was the secondary Patroness of Municipality of Candelaria, Quezon, hence why the locals celebrate their Candle Festival annually in honor of Our Lady during February 2.
 She is also the patroness of the Western Visayas region and Tatala, one of the barangays in Binangonan, Rizal (also in the Philippines), which celebrates her feast day every February 2.
 The Municipality of Silang in the province of Cavite, Philippines, also celebrates her feast day from February 1 to 3, with February 2 being the main feast day.
+It is also celebrated in the city of Cabadbaran, province of Agusan del Norte Philippines every 2nd of February.
+They also hold their Dagkot Festival on the same day.

 In El Salvador in the department of Sonsonate, "La Virgen de Candelaria" is the patroness too.